Jacksonville, FL

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Jacksonville's reported net position is understated by $37.5 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.
+Jacksonville's reported net position is inflated by $1.3 billion, largely because the city defers recognizing losses incurred when retirement liabilities increase.

 IN THE NEWS